Eyelid Xanthoma

 The xanthoma plaques are commonly symmetrically dispersed and can be up to a few millimetres thick.
 However, when it comes to big plaques and when surgical intervention is an option, plastic surgery struggles to remove them without complications.

 Direct closure, following the removal of the plaques in a surgical environment, can be hard and may result in contractions, ectropions and eyelid defects.
 Due to the ongoing involuntary movement of the eyelids, when a skin graft is needed, then this will be a challenge to keep in place and to connect to the Individuals tissue.
 Therefore, it’s always a best suggestion to remove the plaques before they get to a stage where surgical intervention is needed to remove the xanthoma eyelid plaques.
-Using Xanthel ® to remove not only the plaques themselves, but to also stop any regrowth, is the best course of action.
+Using Xanthel ® to help remove not only the plaques themselves, but to also stop any regrowth, is the best course of action.

 As well as eyelid Xanthomas, Xanthoma can appear on other parts of the body as well.
 Flat fatty deposits connected with tendons are quite common, especially in the senior.
 They are tiny to big (up to 3 inches or more) and usually soft, pale yellow or reddish.
 There are various types depending on where they are, the cause and how they look, however they all have various edges and variety from a tiny (0.5-1/ 2 inches) to a bigger (3 inches and more).